halaxa/json-machine/README.md

 <a name="recursive"></a>
 ### Recursive iteration (BETA)
 Recursive iteration can be enabled via `recursive` option set to `true`.
-Every JSON iterable that JSON Machine encounters will then be yielded as a lazy instance of `Traversable`.
+Every JSON iterable that JSON Machine encounters will then be yielded as an instance of `NestedIterator`.
-No JSON vector will be materialized and kept in memory.
+No JSON array or object will be materialized and kept in memory.
 The only PHP values you get materialized will be scalar values.
 Let's see an example with many, many users with many, many friends